liiihc/SMAC/SMAC-v1.0/README.txt

 - Users manually set a threshold based on the SD value distribution and input it using the `-sd_cutoff` parameter to filter out single molecules with high background noise.
 - After filtering, the input IPD ratio cut-off is used to determine 6mA, and the percentage of 6mA/A in the sample is provided.
 - The identification results at the single-molecule level are stored in `back2genome.txt_6mAorA`.
 At the composite level, the penetrance of each adenine base is saved in `penetrance.xls`.
 A `.bw` format file is also provided, which can be imported into genome browsers (e.g., IGV) for viewing.
-The single_molecules_sorted.bam file can be loaded into genome browsers to visualize 6mA modifications at the single-molecule and single-base resolution.
 - In addition, motifs 5bp upstream and downstream of 6mA are given.
 The motif image is saved as `6mA_motif.pdf`, and the probability matrix is stored in `6mAorA_motif`.

 ### Step 5: Obtaining the Second Round of IPD Ratio Cut-off for 6mApT-Enriched Samples